 In April 2011, the Company entered into a joint marketing agreement with MGM (as amended, the "Marketing Agreement") in exchange for assistance with marketing campaigns and the exclusive right to utilize MGM's licensed marks and licensed copyrights for the development of certain of the Company's social casino games.
-The initial term was for one year from the go-live date of the first such game in July 2012, with an automatic renewal provision for successive wo-year terms based on the games meeting certain performance criteria.
-If the games do not achieve the specified performance criteria, the term will be automatically renewed for a one-year period and the right to utilize MGM's licensed marks and copyrights will become non-exclusive.
-The non-exclusive term will be automatically renewed for successive one-year periods so long as the games meet certain other performance criteria.
-As consideration for the use of MGM's intellectual property, the Company issued 19.2 million shares of its common stock representing 10% of its then-outstanding common stock; and in lieu of royalty payments, the Company agreed to pay MGM a profit share of: (i) during the exclusive term, a mid- to high-single digit percentage of cumulative net operating income.
-As further described in Note 9, the Marketing Agreement was recorded as an indefinite-lived intangible asset.
+The initial term was for one year from the go-live date of the first such game in July 2012, with an automatic renewal provision for successive wo-year terms based on our games meeting certain performance criteria.
+If our games do not achieve the specified performance criteria, the term will be automatically renewed for a one-year period and the right to utilize MGM's licensed marks and copyrights will become non-exclusive.
+The non-exclusive term will be automatically renewed for successive one-year periods so long as our games meet certain other performance criteria.
+As consideration for the use of MGM's intellectual property, the Company issued 19.2 million shares of its common stock representing 10% of its then-outstanding common stock; and in lieu of royalty payments, the Company agreed to pay MGM a profit share of: (i) during the exclusive term, a mid- to high-single digit percentage of cumulative net operating income, as defined in the Marketing Agreement, and (ii) during the non-exclusive term, a low- to mid-single digit percentage of cumulative net operating income.
+As further described in Note 9-Goodwill and Intangible Assets, the Marketing Agreement was recorded as an indefinite-lived intangible asset

 On October 30, 2020, the Company and MGM agreed to amend the Marketing Agreement (the "MGM Amendment"), under which the Company and MGM agreed to terminate the profit share provision.
-In exchange, the Company agreed to remit to MGM a one-time payment of \$20.0 million, payable on the earliest to occur of (i) the PIPE Investment, (ii) the date that the Company waives MGM's commitment to participate in the PIPE Investment, or (iii) two years from the date of the MGM Amendment.
-In addition, MGM agreed to reinvest in the Company at a minimum amount of \$20.0 million by participating in the PIPE Investment or a private placement of equity offering to third party investors for a minimum gross proceeds to the Company of \$50.0 million.
+In exchange, the Company agreed to remit to MGM a one-time payment of \$20.0 million, payable on the earliest to occur of (i) the PIPE Financing, (ii) the date that the Company waives MGM's commitment to participate in the PIPE Financing, or (iii) two years from the date of the MGM Amendment.
+In addition, MGM agreed to reinvest in the Company at a minimum amount of \$20.0 million by participating in the PIPE Financing or a private placement of equity offering to third party investors for minimum gross proceeds to the Company of \$50.0 million.
 As a result of the termination, the Company is no longer obligated to make profit share payments, but the other rights and obligations under the Marketing Agreement continue in full force and effect.
-The Company recorded none and \$0.3 million as profit share expense during the three months ended June 30, 2021 and 2020, respectively, and recorded none and \$0.3 million as profit share expense during the six months ended June 30, 2021 and 2020, respectively.
+The Company recorded zero, \$0.3 million, and zero as profit share expense during the years ended December 31, 2021, 2020, and 2019, respectively.

-On June 21, 2021 the Company consummated the previously announced Business Combination and MGM participated in the PIPE Investment.
-In connection with the PIPE Investment, the Company recorded an equity contribution from MGM as a settlement of the \$20.0 million liability.
-As of June 30, 2021, the \$20.0 million liability was settled in full and no amount remained outstanding.
+On June 21, 2021, the Company consummated the previously announced Business Combination and MGM participated in the PIPE Financing.
+In connection with the PIPE Financing, the Company recorded an equity contribution from MGM as a settlement of the \$20.0 million liability.
+As of December 31, 2021, the \$20.0 million liability was settled in full and no amount remained outstanding.